ActionProjects/Actions/actions/pages/theSuits/some-Duplicates/SCOTUS_decision_deficiencies-v.2.01.md

 # SCOTUS Electoral College Decision

 The decision invalidates the central role of the Electoral College.
 The Electors chuse [sic] the President; and, the systems faith is in knowing this whole's discretionary character; predicated upon their nomination and election to position.

 The state legislature to mandate a Popular Vote to take all minifies the core to merely a 'point system;' whereby no Electors are needed.

 <!-- Time to make a timely decision when NV Stokkes issues present themselves, among other issues.-->

-## The meeting of the Electors to sign on their, final, decisions.
+## The meeting of the Electors to sign on their, final, decisions

 Thus this system's  entire reliance is upon representation; at its foundation is the formation of a select set of individuals; with, which whom the power lay to establish the grounds of each governance cycle, through further selections of judicial officials.
 The very nature of the system is through indirect  powers; giving authorative responsibility to those entrusted.
 This design had [in part] the intention of slowing the public sway to some momentary swing of position; generating a stable system.